Cheapass Games: History

 the 2002 Origins Vanguard Award (Diceland), the 1997 Origins Award for best abstract board game (Kill Doctor Lucky), and the 1997 Origins Award for best traditional card game (Give Me the Brain).

 Cheapass' game Pennywise was awarded the parodic 2003 "Spud des Jahres" award for most overpriced game by the website Spielboy (see Spiel des Jahres).

 In 2004, the indie band Beatnik Turtle released The Cheapass Album, an album inspired by games from Cheapass Games.

 In October 2007, Cheapass Games stopped updating their web site; a message on the homepage explained: "Cheapass Games is in the process of hibernating, which means we can be a bit sluggish and hard to reach.
 Most of us have moved on to better careers, and James Ernest is slumbering peacefully in a warm hole in the ground."

 In 2009, Cheapass created a Button Men app for the iPhone.
 Paizo Publishing is selling some Cheapass games on its website.

 In 2011, Cheapass Games resumed updating their website with a new business model: Games were released for free in PDF format for gamers to print and play, and customers were asked to donate a dollar or two if they like the game.
 James Ernest says, in the game rules, "I've decided to try a different gamble.
 I'm giving my games away for free.
 This way, you can read the rules, make a copy, and even play the thing, before you decide what it's worth.
 If you do like my games, I hope you will send me some money.
 But I'm also hoping you will share this experiment with your friends.
 You are my sales force, my marketing department, my demo team."
-New games are usually accompanied by the Ransomometer, where potential customers are encouraged to donate a certain dollar amount before a game is released to the public.
+New games were usually accompanied by the Ransomometer, where potential customers are encouraged to donate a certain dollar amount before a game is released to the public.